EC530/word-analyzer-ci-RJLimBU/README.md

 System: latest version of Ubuntu <br />
 Python version: 3.8, 3.9, 3.10 <br />
 ### Unit tests
--test the open file function and check if it correctly read words from the text file <br />
+-test the open file function and check if it correctly read words from the txt/pdf file <br />
 -check if correctly remove punctuation <br />
 -correctly split strings into list of words <br /> -extract distinct words from the string <br />